How to Support Your Favorite Local Bar, Restaurant or Brewery

 In addition, keeping up-to-date can be good for you as well!
 If this is a restaurant, bar, or taproom you like, you can benefit from keeping up with any potential updates and changes; for example, they may switch to a delivery system if they didn’t have one before.

-In addition to reacting and commenting, another nice way to increase an establishment’s visibility is to share a post of theirs, and possibly add some of your own messaging to the post.
+In addition to reacting and commenting, another way to increase an establishment’s visibility is to share their posts, and possibly add some of your own messaging to it.
 This is a great way to give them publicity among your personal network, which they may not be able to tap into ordinarily.

 Some establishments that have had to close down have been hosting streaming events, in which they put out a variety of content relating to updates on their operation, personal updates from staff, and more.
 Check out your local restaurant and bar’s pages to see if this is something they are doing, and if so, tune in for a while!
 Showing engagement will encourage others to join in, which can again increase their visibility on social media platforms.